-According to the report, total business activity decreased at a sharp and accelerated rate at the end of the third quarter (July-September) of 2023, due to price pressures, and a lack of confidence that caused weak demand.
+According to the report, total business activity continued to decline at the end of the second quarter (April-June) of 2023, due to price pressures, liquidity issues, and weak demand.

-Egypt’s headline annual inflation rate rose to the highest level ever in August at 39.7 percent, up from 38.2 percent a month before, according to the Central Agency for Public Mobilization and Statistics (CAPMAS).
+Egypt’s annual headline inflation returned to its upturn to hit 33.7 percent in May, up from 15.3 percent in May 2022, according to readings the Central Agency for Public Mobilization and Statistics (CAPMAS) released in June.

 After securing the International Monetary Fund's (IMF) approval of the $3 billion loan deal for Egypt in December, the Central Bank of Egypt (CBE) set two targets for inflation to be attained through 2026.

 Accordingly, the CBE set the inflation target at seven percent (±2 percent) on average by the fourth quarter of 2024 and five percent (±2 percent) on average by the end of 2026.